 As noted above, on June 29, 2015, WEC announced the completion of the acquisition of Integrys, forming WEC Energy Group, Inc. The stockholders of both companies approved the transaction, and approvals from FERC, Michigan, Minnesota, Illinois, and Wisconsin were obtained as part of this acquisition.
 The combined entity was named WEC Energy Group, Inc., and is headquartered in Milwaukee, Wisconsin.
 It serves approximately 4.4 million total natural gas and electric customers across Wisconsin, Illinois, Michigan, and Minnesota.
 The Commission approved this merger in its Final Decision in docket 9400-YO-100, dated May 21, 2015.
 Also as noted above, the Commission and the MPSC approved the necessary transactions to form the Michigan-only utility UMERC to serve the electric and natural gas customers of WEPCO and WPSC located in the Upper Peninsula of Michigan, effective January 1, 2017, with UMERC becoming a first-tier subsidiary of WEC.
+In 2018 Bostco LLC, which was a first-tier non-utility of subsidiary of WEC and focused on real estate development and investment, was dissolved and all assets were transferred to Wispark LLC.

 The Commission is continuing to monitor the acquisition of Integrys and the reorganization of the WEC Energy Group system for compliance with its Final Decision in docket 9400-YO-100, dated May 21, 2015.
-WEC owns approximately 60 percent of ATC, but has limited its voting power under the terms of the Commission's Final Decision.
-An independent audit of the holding company is scheduled to be completed no later than April 1, 2019.
-This audit is intended to fulfill the Commission's obligation under the Wisconsin Public Holding Company Act, for newly formed holding companies.
+WEC owns approximately 60 percent of American Transmission Company, but has limited its voting power under the terms of the Commission's Final Decision.
+An independent audit of the holding company cost allocations was completed May 28, 2019.
+This audit, in conjunction with a Commission staff holding company audit expected to be engaged in the third or fourth quarter of 2019, is intended to fulfill the Commission's obligation under the Wisconsin Public Holding Company Act.
+The independent holding company audit did not find any deficiencies or errors of any material consequence.